geodynamics/aspect/doc/sphinx/parameters/Prescribed_20Stokes_20solution.md

 &lsquo;circle&rsquo;: This value describes a vector field that rotates around the z-axis with constant angular velocity (i.e., with a velocity that increases with distance from the axis).
 The pressure is set to zero.

 &lsquo;function&rsquo;: This plugin allows to prescribe the Stokes solution for the velocity and pressure field in terms of an explicit formula.
-The format of these functions follows the syntax understood by the muparser library, see Section~\ref{sec:muparser-format}.
+The format of these functions follows the syntax understood by the muparser library, see {ref}`sec:run-aspect:parameters-overview:muparser-format`.

 (parameters:Prescribed_20Stokes_20solution/Ascii_20data_20model)=
 ## **Subsection:** Prescribed Stokes solution / Ascii data model